 Students who are already involved in the M.S. program at UCSB and who wish to work for a doctorate should discuss their prospects with their faculty advisor and other professors.
 If, after receiving advice and encouragement, a student wishes to apply for the Ph.D. program, s/he must start and complete a new application via the Graduate Division application website.
-This application must be done after passing the Ph.D.
+This application is usually done after passing the Ph.D.
 Screening Exam (see Section B.3).

-Current students who apply and are accepted into the doctoral program will be fully eligible for central recruitment funding including the International Doctoral Recruitment Fellowship (IDRF) if they apply and are admitted for the fall quarter.
+Current students who apply and are accepted into the doctoral program will be fully eligible for central recruitment funding including the International Doctoral Recruitment Fellowship (IDRF) if they apply and are admitted.
 If admitted, students will be given a new start quarter for the doctoral degree objective.
+This means that the degree clock starts anew.